-Policing as a global form is often fraught with excessive violence, corruption, and even criminalization.
+Policing globally is often fraught with excessive violence, corruption, and even criminalisation.
 These sorts of problems are especially omnipresent in postcolonial nations such as India, where Beatrice Jauregui has spent several years studying the day-to-day lives of police officers in Uttar Pradesh.
-Jauregui explores the paradoxical demands placed on Indian police, who are at once routinely charged with abuses of authority at the same time that they are asked to extend that authority into any number of both official and unofficial tasks.
+Jauregui explores the paradoxical demands placed on Indian police, who are routinely charged with Write to mail@orientblackswan.com to receive our monthly mailer abuses of authority while also asked to extend that authority into any number of both official and unofficial tasks.
 Her ethnography of their everyday life and work demonstrates that police authority is provisional in several senses.
-Provocative and compelling, Provisional Authority provides a rare and disquieting look inside the world of police in India, and shines critical light on an institution fraught with moral, legal and political contradictions.
+Provocative and compelling, Provisional Authority provides a rare and disquieting look inside the world of policing in India, and shines a critical light on an institution fraught with moral, legal and political contradictions.

-2017 978-81-7824-514-0 ₹695 216 pp Hardback Rights: Restricted Sons of Sarasvati Late Exemplars of the Indian Intellectual Tradition SERIES: HEDGEHOG AND FOX SERIES Chinya V. Ravishankar, Professor of Computer Science and Engineering and Associate Dean for Research and Graduate Education, Bourns College of Engineering, University of California, Riverside.

-This book presents translations from the original Kannada of the biographies of Garalapuri Sastri, Srikantha Sastri, and Kunigala Ramasastri of nineteenth-century Mysore, all representing the highest echelons of traditional panditya at this critical period of transition.
-Their fields are literature, grammar, and logic, respectively.
-These biographies illuminate the personal lives of these scholars in the social and political context of their times.
+2017 978-81-7824-514-0 ₹695 216 pp Hardback Rights: Restricted Sons of Sarasvati e-book Late Exemplars of the Indian Intellectual Tradition SERIES: HEDGEHOG AND FOX Chinya V. Ravishankar, Professor of Computer Science and Engineering and Associate Dean for Research and Graduate Education, Bourns College of Engineering, University of California, Riverside translations from the original Kannada of the biographies of Garalapuri Sastri, Srikantha Sastri, and Kunigala Ramasastri of nineteenth-century Mysore, all representing the highest echelons of traditional panditya at this critical period of transition.
+Their fields are literature. grammar, and logic, respectively.
+These biographies illuminate the personal lives of these scholars in the social and political contexts of their times.
 They are also detailed and nearly contemporaneous accounts by individuals with first-hand knowledge of these lives.
 The translations are accompanied by copious footnotes as well as appendices that significantly augment the material in the biographies.
-2017 978-81-7824-496-9 ₹995 623 pp Hardback E-ISBN 978-81-7824-613-0 Living Class in Urban India Sara Dickey, a professor of anthropology at Bowdoin College in Brunswick, Maine
+2017 978-81-7824-496-9 ₹995 623 pp Hardback Rights: Restricted E-ISBN 978-81-7824-613-0 Living Class in Urban India Sara Dickey, Professor of Anthropology, Bowdoin College, Brunswick, Maine

 Globalization is radically transforming how India's citizens perceive class.
-Anthropologist Sara Dickey puts a human face on this issue, introducing four people who live in the "second-tier" city of Madurai: an auto-rickshaw driver, a graphic designer, a teacher of high-status English, and a domestic worker.
+Anthropologist Sara Dickey puts a human face on this issue, introducing four people who live in the 'second-tier' city of Madurai: an auto-rickshaw driver, a graphic designer, a teacher of high-status English, and a domestic worker.
 Drawing from over thirty years of fieldwork, she considers how class is determined by both subjective perceptions and objective conditions, documenting Madurai residents' palpable day-to-day experiences of class while also tracking their long-term impacts.
-Along the way, Living Class in Urban India reveals the myriad ways that class status is interpreted and performed, embedded in everything from cell phone usage to religious worship.
-2016 978-81-7824-490-7 ₹795 280 pp Hardback Rights: Restricted

-Quotidian Revolution, The Vernacularization, Religion, and the Premodern Public Sphere in India Christian Lee Novetzke, Professor of religious studies, South Asia studies, and global studies at the Jackson School of International Studies at the University of Washington
+Along the way, Living Class in Urban India reveals the myriad ways in which class status is interpreted and performed, embedded in everything from cell phone usage to religious worship.
+2016 978-81-7824-490-7 ₹795 280 pp Hardback Rights: Restricted Quotidian Revolution, The Vernacularization, Religion, and the Premodern Public Sphere in India SERIES: HEDGEHOG AND FOX Christian Lee Novetzke, Professor of Religious Studies, South Asia Studies, and Global Studies, lackson School of International Studies, University of Washington the regional languages.

-In thirteenth-century western India, venture spiritualists entrepreneurial religious figures-challenged the linguistic and cultural hegemony of Sanskrit, a language restricted to high-caste men.
-They did this by formulating new texts and social orders oriented around the use of the regional languages.
 In so doing, these venture spiritualists created an early form of the public sphere that engaged with questions of social equality in the context of expanding the scope of everyday life in a process called 'vernacularization'.
 The Quotidian Revolution examines this pivotal moment in Indian history and argues that the medieval public sphere endures as a key strand of the unique genealogy of Indian democracy and modernity.
-2016 978-81-7824-495-2 ₹895 428 pp Hardback Autobiography of an Archive A Scholar's Passage to India Nicholas B. Dirks is Chancellor, University of California, Berkeley, where he is also a professor of history and anthropology.
+2016 978-81-7824-495-2 ₹895 428 pp Hardback Rights: Restricted Autobiography of an Archive A Scholar's Passage to India Nicholas B. Dirks, Chancellor and Professor of History and Anthropology, University of California, Berkeley, where he is also a professor of history and anthropology.